joomlashack/joomlashack.github.io/coding-standards/joomla/compatibility.md

 on the Joomla version.
 For example, in list views, `default.j3.php` will be loaded in Joomla 3 while `default.php` will be loaded by Joomla 4.

+Note that subtemplate names for Joomla 3 may seem a bit odd, but do make a certain kind of sense:
+`default.j3_subtemplate.php`

 Admin view classes should inherit from one of these two framework classes:
 * Alledia\Framework\Joomla\View\Admin\AbstractList
 * Alledia\Framework\Joomla\View\Admin\AbstractForm